titumozammel/human-energy-enablement/README.md

 It may be referenced, discussed, and academically examined with appropriate attribution.

 Commercial reproduction, adaptation, or representation as another person's original framework requires permission from the creator.

+The repository publication and licensing terms should be read together with the repository's applicable **LICENSE** file.

 ---